drhsqlite/fossil-mirror/www/env-opts.md

 only a dot is seen.

-### Default Username

-When creating a new repository, fossil wants to guess a sensible user name to make the default user granted the "s" permission.

-Fossil will use the setting `default-user` if set.
-Normally, a local setting would override a global setting, but when creating a new repository it is more than a little unlikely that there is an open checkout to provide the local setting.

-**TODO:** Any interaction caused by nesting repositories is not documented, but should be.
-Similarly for simply having the current directory inside a checkout regardless of whether the created repo will be nested.

-If `default-user` is not set, then the first found environment variable from the list `FOSSIL_USER`, `USERNAME` (Windows), `USER`, and `LOGNAME` is the user name.
-If none of those are set, then the default user name is "root".

-**TODO** Compare `db_create_default_users()` in `db.c` to
-`user_select()` in `user.c` which checks in a different order...

-Figure out what user is at the controls.

-   1. Use the --user and -U command-line options.

-   2. If the local database is open, check in VVAR.   ???

-   3. Check the default user in the repository (setting `default-user`)

-   4. Try the `FOSSIL_USER` environment variable.

-   5. Try the `USER` environment variable.

-   6. Try the `LOGNAME` environment variable.

-   7. Try the `USERNAME` environment variable.

-   8. Check if the user can be extracted from the remote URL, if there is a remote URL.

 ### Error logging

 If logging errors to a file, fossil will include the values of the following environment variables in the error log entry if they are
 defined: `HTTP_HOST`, `HTTP_USER_AGENT`, `PATH_INFO`, `QUERY_STRING`,
 `REMOTE_ADDR`, `REQUEST_METHOD`, `REQUEST_URI`, and `SCRIPT_NAME`.

+### Fossil Username

+In absence of any explicit setting, fossil will use the same name you logged in to your platform with, as the user name when interacting with local and remote repositories.
+Note that only the name is shared, fossil makes no attempt to share or leverage any platform's authentication mechanisms or passwords.

+When logging in to a repository, it tries a series of sources for the user name, and the first non-blank name that succeeds is the logged in user.
+The order is:

+1. The --user and -U command-line options.
+2. If running within an open checkout (the local database is open), check in its table of values stored per open checkout for the value stored by `fossil user default USERNAME`.
+3. The default user in the repository (setting `default-user`)
+4. The `FOSSIL_USER` environment variable.
+5. The `USER` environment variable.
+6. The `LOGNAME` environment variable.
+7. The `USERNAME` environment variable.
+8. Check if the user can be extracted from the remote URL, if there is a remote URL.

+Items 2 and 3 are both set by `fossil user default USERNAME`, the first within an open checkout, the second outside and using the `-R REPOSITORY` option to identify the repository.
+Both cases require that the named user be present in the repository when the default user is assigned.
+Although the default user is internally stored as if it were a setting named `default-user`, it is not accessible through the `fossil set` command.

+Items 5, 6, and 7 cover most of the names of an environment variable set automatically by the platform with the name of the platform's logged in user for use by programs.
+Historically, `USER` comes from Unix System-V, `LOGNAME` from BSD, and `USERNAME` from Windows, but many Linux distributions will set both `USER` and `LOGNAME` for broad compatibility.

+When creating a new repository, fossil needs a user name for the admin user granted the "s" permission.
+But since fossil generally expects that `fossil new` or `fossil clone` are used outside of any checkout (especially when run for the first time without any checkouts at all or the users's global settings database), it looks in a shorter list of places for a non-blank name.
+In the special case of a clone, `default-user` can be copied from the original, and so it can be set in the clone even before any users have been created, and in that case it will be the new admin user.
+If `default-user` is not set, then the first found environment variable from the list `FOSSIL_USER`, `USER`, `LOGNAME`, and `USERNAME`, is the user name.
+As a final fallback, if none of those are set, then the default user name is "root".

 ### Home Directory